josevitor555/josevitor555/README.md

 ---

 ### Learning Focus
-- Deepen expertise in TypeScript with advanced typing
+- Strengthen expertise in TypeScript with advanced typing
-- Undertake projects using Next.js featuring SSR/SSG and API Routes
+- Develop projects using Next.js with SSR/SSG and API Routes
-- Improve web application performance and SEO
+- Improve application performance and SEO
-- Expand understanding of DevOps: CI/CD pipelines, containerization, automated deployments
+- Expand knowledge in DevOps: CI/CD pipelines, containerization, automated deployments
-- Continue applying branding and visual identity design to digital products
+- Apply branding and visual identity principles to digital product development

 ---